Skip to main content

 Why is there an application for the Engineering Academy?
 What is required to apply?

 Students are expected to submit an application, including their academic achievements (including grades), short explanations of why they're interested, and a letter of recommendation.
-Interested students can access the application for their local Academy through Next Engineers Cities.
+Interested students can access the application for their local Academy through Next Engineers Locations.

 Connect